 - Balancing calories with physical activity and making informed food choices can help you reach and stay at a healthy weight, lower your risk of chronic (long-lasting) disease, including some cancers, and improve your overall health.

-- Talk with your doctor about ways you can develop and put into place a healthy eating and physical activity plan that is right for you.
+- Talk with your doctor about ways you can start or continue eating healthy and find a physical activity plan that is right for you.

 The following dietary recommendations are based on guidelines published by the U.S. Department of Health and Human Services and the U.S. Department of Agriculture (USDA) for people 2 years and older, including those at increased risk of chronic disease.